UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 ------------

-This section describes which entities and relations composes uniCMS and how these latter handles the HTTP Requests.
+This section describes which entities and relations composes uniCMS and how these latter handles HTTP Requests.

 .. image:: ../images/relations_2.png